hep-gc/shoal/shoal-server/README.md

 ###Optional Features
 The new release of shoal has several new optional features
 - Verification
-  - The new verification feature is toggleable in the shoal_server configuration file
+  - The new verification feature ids toggleable in the shoal_server configuration file
   - Shoal server will verify the squids advertised by shoal agents by checking their connectivity and attempting to download a common file from a repo on the proxy.
 - Access Levels (requires GeoIP domain database**)
   - Shoal server will intelligently serve proxies to requesters based on Access Levels